dart-lang/site-www/src/tools/pub/package-layout.md

   Also, avoid imports of <code>package:<em>package_name</em>/src/...</code>.
 {{site.alert.end}}

-For more information on library packages, see [Creating packages](/guides/libraries/create-library-packages).
+For more information on packages, see
+[Creating packages](/guides/libraries/create-library-packages).

 ### Public tools {#public-tools}